kanaria69/Mainecoco/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## Why do cows wear bells?
+Because their horns don't work.